 Do you want to support Unseen64?

 Remember: all expenses will be discussed with our patrons before to be used.
-If you want to donate some of your love, we accept one-off donations through PayPal / Credit Card and pledges on Patreon!
+If you want to donate some of your love, we accept one-off donations through PayPal (you can donate to [email protected]) and pledges on Patreon!
 You can just donate how much or little you want.

 Every cent is really appreciated and sent towards the U64 Archive, and if you can’t donate, just share this to your rich cousin or friend!
 Thank you for even reading this :)